bookio/client/docs/roadmap.md

 The following user stories must be done for 1.0:

 ###Build a Rental Space in the Desktop
 The user should be able to add symbols that represents his business.
-The symbols have a set of propertys that defines how and when the symbol can be booked.
+The symbols have a set of propertys to define its behavior:
+* Name
+* Notes
+* Booking Depth, number of reservations that can be made in the same time slot
+* Available, open for reservations
+* Category, if the object is member of a booking category (group)
+* Symbol
+* Rental periods with prices

 #####Change Views
 The user can view the rental space in three different ways.
-As symbols, as calendars or as a list of rows.
+* Symbols
+* Calendars
+* List of rows

 #####See Status for Chosen Time Period
 The rental symbols should show their status depending on the chosen time period, by specifically show if they are: